dniketh/chatAussieGPT/README.md

 ## Project Overview

-Career Guide AI is a  Agentic career guidance system that uses the Australian Skills Classification (ASC) dataset to help users with career planning and job seeking.
+chatAussieGPT is a  Agentic career guidance system that uses the Australian Skills Classification (ASC) dataset to help users with career planning and job seeking.
 The system:

 - Helps students assess how well their skills and passions align with potential careers
 - Supports job seekers in vertical and horizontal career growth